-EXHIBIT 1

-Water Rights Agreement between PacifiCorp and the State of Oregon
+EXHIBIT 1 Water Rights Agreement between PacifiCorp and the State of Oregon

-The purpose of this Water Right Agreement (Agreement) is to establish a process for the reauthorization and resolution of water rights and claims related to the Klamath Hydroelectric Project and for participation of state agencies in such process, in a manner consistent with the Klamath Hydroelectric Settlement Agreement dated , 2009 (Settlement).
-Parties to this Agreement are PacifiCorp (the Company), Oregon Water Resources Department (WRD), Oregon Department of Environmental Quality (DEQ), Oregon Department of Fish and Wildlife (ODFW), and the Hydroelectric Application Review Team (HART) by and through the preceding agencies.
+The purpose of this Water Rights Agreement (Agreement) is to establish a process for the eauthorization and resolution of water rights and claims related to the Klamath Hydroelectric Project and for participation of state agencies in such process, in a manner consistent with the Klamath Hydroelectric Settlement Agreement dated (Settlement).
+Parties to thi Agreement are PacifiCorp (the Company), and the State of Oregon by and through the following gencies: Oregon Water Resources Department (WRD), Oregon Department of Environmental Quality (DEQ), Oregon Department of Fish and Wildlife (ODFW), and the Hydroelectric Application Review Team (HART).